MINISTRY OF TOURISM – DEPARTMENT OF FILM SERVICE

-If you would like to film for professional purposes, please obtain a permit from the Ministry of Information – Department of Film Services.
+If you would like to film for professional purposes, please obtain a permit from the Ministry of Information - Department of Film Services.
 The department licenses all local and foreign crews undertaking filming in the country.
-In order to obtain a license, one copy of the script and a story synopsis must be sent to the Film Licensing officer.
-For documentaries the licenses are issued within minutes of application and for feature films and dramas within two days of application.
+To obtain a license, one copy of the script and a story synopsis must be sent to the Film Licensing officer.
+For documentaries, the licenses are issued within minutes of application and for feature films and dramas within two days of application.

 Fees can be paid at the KAPS in Nairobi – with cheques made payable to Mara Conservancy.